halwai/graph-based-nn/README.md

   - This paper provide an overview of core ideas in GSP and their connection to conventional digital signal processing.
   - Signal processing is required to understand the convolution in the spectral domain.
 - Keywords : graph theory, spectral graph theory, discrete Fourier transform (DFT)
+- [A tutorial on Spectral Clustering](https://arxiv.org/abs/0711.0189) by Ulrike Von Luxeborg (Statistics and Computing 2007)

 ## List of Related Works
 - **Early works using graph structure**